Wedding Photography at Bromley Civic Centre/Register Office

 Read More>> Short/Micro-Wedding Photography – Ideal for Civil Weddings.

-I shoot from lots of different positions and angles to present a diverse set of images.
-At this point of their ceremony, couples’ are always too involved in each other and the ceremony to notice me at all.
+I shoot from many different positions and angles to present a diverse set of images.
+At this point in their ceremony, couples are always too involved in each other and the ceremony to notice me.

 The Registrar’s Rules & Regulations & the Schedule Signing

-The registrars that I have encountered at Bromley Register Office weddings have been lovely and very and photography friendly, making things a lot easier and more relaxed.
+The registrars I have encountered at Bromley Register Office weddings have been lovely and very photography-friendly, making things much easier and more relaxed.

-In 2021, the register went digital, so now couples sign a ‘schedule’ on the day.
-Most registrars allow photography of the schedule, but some of the Bromley Register Office prefer this signing not to be photographed.
-I guess this is for reasons of distraction, but they set up a ‘dummy’ schedule for formal portraits afterwards.
+In 2021, the register went digital, so couples now sign a ‘schedule’ on the day.
+Most registrars allow photography of the schedule, but those at Bromley Register Office prefer me not to photograph this signing.
+This is for distraction reasons, but they set up a ‘dummy’ schedule for formal portraits afterwards.

-I write much more on register office photography in Chapter 5: Signing the Register of my ‘Ultimate Guide to Wedding Photography’.
-It is well worth a read if this part of the day concerns you at all.
+I write more on register office photography in Chapter 5: Signing the Register of my ‘Ultimate Guide to Wedding Photography’.
+It is well worth a read if this part of the day concerns you.

 I took a few shots of the grooms with their backs to the guests.
 This photo is of their actual register signing.